voyager2005/java-sorting-techniques/README.md

 <img width="540" alt="image8 1 0" src="https://user-images.githubusercontent.com/76808676/105986897-861f0080-60c3-11eb-93eb-36d0b051011c.png">

 ## [bubble sort]
-This is the bubble sort techinique.
+This is the bubble sort technique.
 You can find the whole program including accepting the array in this repo.
 ```
 //bubble sort techinique
 for(int i = 0 ;  i < n-1 ; i++)